Just need to download rockyou2021.txt? You can skip to the download section here!

 Is rockyou2021.txt useful?

-It’s definitely not useful as a “password list” or “breached password list,” and it’d be a mistake to think of it as one, despite many news sites suggesting that it’s the largest password breach ever.
-Troy Hunt tweeted about rockyou2021.txt about as quickly as it was released, and said the following:
+It’s definitely not useful as a “breached password list,” and it’d be a mistake to think of it as one, despite many news sites suggesting that it’s the largest password breach ever.
+Troy Hunt tweeted about rockyou2021.txt as media attention skyrocketed, and said the following:

 Despite not being a password list, could it be useful when cracking passwords?
-I’d wager “in certain situations.” kys234 (the author of the list) made a couple tradeoffs to put this into one mega list, and these might be bad for the utility of the list:
+In certain situations, yes.
+Joe Helle achieved 80% cracking coverage in a recent engagement using rockyou2021.txt with OneRuleToRuleThemAll.
+However, rockyou2021.txt will not be relevant for all password cracking opportunities - kys234 (the author of the list) made a few tradeoffs to put this into one mega list which can impact its utility:

 - ASCII-only: kys234 explicitly removed any non-ASCII characters, and limited password length to 20 characters.
 This makes for a very clean list, in stark contrast to other password breaches or dictionaries which are often very messy or unformatted, and can take time to clean before being usable.
 However, this also makes the list substantially less useful for international targets - any non-English speaker may prefer to use Unicode characters, and those passwords or dictionary items have been removed.

-So while it might be a list worth keeping in a password cracker’s arsenal, it’s not suddenly going to become their default.
-But if you do want it in your arsenal, or just want to have a look for yourself …
+So while it might be a list worth keeping in a password cracker’s arsenal, it should only be your default under certain circumstances.
+So if you do want it in your arsenal, or just want to have a look for yourself …

 Thanks to a Redditor who wishes to remain anonymous, I have obtained a copy of rockyou2021.txt and have prepared it for redistribution via torrent.
 The torrent contains rockyou.txt, 7z compressed into a split archive, for a total compressed size of ~12.8 GB.
 The uncompressed size of rockyou2021.txt is a whopping ~92 GB, so be sure you have enough space.
-The torrent is currently being seeded at 20 Gbps, but please help maintain a healthy seed swarm.
+Please help maintain a healthy seed swarm to share knowledge and resources with others.3

 After downloading, you can uncompress these with the command